- About us

 GlasgowDr Cristina Gonzalez-Garcia is a Lecturer in Biomedical Engineering at the University of Glasgow.
 She researches material-based strategies to engineer tissue repair and regeneration, including the development of microgel systems for therapeutic protein delivery.

-Dr Patricia Esteban
+Dr Patricia Esteban (She/Her)

 AstonDr Patricia Esteban is a Lecturer in Regenerative Medicine Biosciences.
 Her primary research interests can be divided into two main topics, both intimately related to human health: development of tissue-engineered in vitro models of disease, specifically wound infections, and optimisation of bioprocesses for the advance of cellular therapies.